stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 hope of rescue and survival would lie in whatever relief party Mr. Ward might send after missing him for a sufficient period.
 Presently, however, he emerged from the open space into the narrower corridor and definitely located the glow as coming from a door on his right.
-In a moment he had reached it and was standing once more in young Ward&rsquo;s secret library, trembling with relief, and watching the sputterings of that last lamp which had brought him to safety.
+In a moment he had reached it and was standing once more in young Ward's secret library, trembling with relief, and watching the sputterings of that last lamp which had brought him to safety.

     4.